ocp-workshop-wf/bootcamp/module3/README.md

 - Modify this YAML so that the ConfigMap will have the proper key fro the hello-world application
 - Us `oc create` to create the ConfigMap from the file
 - Deploy the `quay.io/practicalopenshift/hello-world` image using `oc new-app`
-- Change the message that the `DeploymentConfig` uses to the ConfigMap value using the `oc set env` command
+- Change the message that the `Deployment` uses to the ConfigMap value using the `oc set env` command
 - Expose a route for your application.

 ---